State identifies medical 'surge sites' as COVID spreads

 For the surge sites, the Vermont National Guard has already started work as directed by Scott, according to Brig.
 Gen. Gregory Knight, adjutant general of the Vermont National Guard.

-A release from the Scott administration also included a reminder that the state is looking for volunteers.
+Also, the Scott administration included a reminder that the state is looking for volunteers.
 Those with a background and training in medical work could become part of a proposed Vermont Medical Reserve Corps.
 Others could be asked to help with anything from construction to food preparation to serving as computer technical support.

 (0) comments